NimaMohseni/Morphometric-Analysis/README.md

 ### Input Data

-  After processing ladmark data in morphologika comprising of General Procrustes Analysis and Principal Component Analysis the output can be saved in '.txt' format.
+  After processing ladmark data in morphologika comprising of General Procrustes Analysis and Principal Component Analysis the output can be saved in '*.txt*' format.
 This module uses that text file as its input.

  There's also a need for a data frame with columns containing the information of the samples: